Sian Eirian Rees Davies

 Sian Eirian Rees Davies (born 1981) is a Welsh writer.

+Biography

 Rees Davies was born in Bangor in 1981.
 She grew up on a Pen Llŷn farm before moving to Morfa Nefyn Primary School and High School, and finally College at Pwllheli.
 She then studied at Bangor University, gaining a degree in Welsh and Creative Writing and a Masters in Arts.
 She used to teach Welsh at Yale College, Wrexham, before she went back to Pwllheli.

-In 2005, she attended the National Eisteddfod of Wales at the Snowdonia National Park and won the Daniel Owen Memorial Prize.
-Two years later, she took up work as the first manager of Kate Roberts' former house, the Cae'r Gors Heritage Centre.
+In 2005, Rees Davies was awarded the Daniel Owen Memorial Prize at the National Eisteddfod of Wales.
+The award winning book, I Fyd sy Well, was subject to a plagiarism investigation by the Eisteddfod after Elvey Macdonald submitted a complaint stating there were similarities to their book, Yr Hirdaith.
+A Eisteddfod panel oversaw the complaint and determined there was no case against Sian Eirian Rees Davies.
+The complaint was closed.

+In 2007 Rees Davies worked as a manager at the Cae'r Gors Heritage Centre, Kate Roberts' former house.

+Writing

 Her works include I Fyd Sy Well (To A Better World, 2005), Nain!
 Nain!
 Nain!
 (Grandma!
 Grandma!
 Grandma!
 2012), Nerth Bôn Braich (Strength of the Arm, 2008), and Cysgodion Y Coed (Wood Shadows, 2007).